 Last month, the rusting chassis of a 74 year-old bus was airlifted by the US Army from the Alaskan wilderness.
 Seeing this reawakened my own feelings.
 13 years after the film, at 44 and a Father myself, I wanted to see if I could find new meaning in the story Chris McCandless.

-In 1990, a young man from a well-to-do family, gives away his savings and spends the next two years as ‘Alexander Supertramp’, drifting through the American Southwest, on his way to find freedom and truth in the wilderness of Alaska.
-After a few days hiking into the Alaskan interior, Alex finds an abandoned bus and makes camp there.
+In 1990, a young man from a well-to-do family, gave away his savings and spent the next two years as ‘Alexander Supertramp’, drifting through the American Southwest, on his way to find freedom and truth in the wilderness of Alaska.
+After a few days hiking into the Alaskan interior, he found an abandoned bus and made camp there.
 The bus had originally been fitted out with a wood-burning stove and bunks to accommodate construction workers along the Stampede trail.
-When the Stampede Mine ceased operations in the 1970s, Bus 142 was left behind as a backcountry shelter for hunters, trappers, and visitors.
-Alex tries to return to civilisation after two months but cannot.
-He returns to the bus and resumes hunting and foraging.
-Over the next two months, he slowly starves to death.
+When the Stampede Mine ceased operations in the 1970s, Bus 142 was left behind as a backcountry shelter for hunters, trappers, and other visitors.
+After 66 days, the young man attempted to return to civilisation.
+Unable to cross the fast-moving Teklanika river, he returned to the bus to wait for better conditions.
+Over the next month, he slowly starved to death.

 I first came to this story through the soundtrack recorded by Eddie Vedder.
 A musical hero of mine, Vedder is renowned for his passion for nature, who better to write songs for this film?
 The entire album shows the greatest empathy, and for me, sums an important element of the way his story has been told.
 That Alexander Supertramp and Chris McCandless were equally powerful, but different people.
 I was privileged enough to see Vedder perform the album in full in June 2017 at London’s Hammersmith Apollo.
 The first ten songs, from the optimistic ‘Setting Forth’ through the defiant ‘Hard Sun’ to the lonely ‘Long Nights’ are sung in the first-person, this is Alex’s voice.
 The final song, ‘Guaranteed’ is beautiful and poignant.
 It is through this that we hear Chris speak from beyond with such wisdom.
 “I knew all the rules, but the rules did not know me, guaranteed.”
 I had to see this film.